nazar-pc/CleverStyle-Framework/docs/quick-start/Simplest-module.md

 5. Install module
 6. Enable module
 7. Click on module name, appeared in main menu
 8. That's it!
-You have created module for CleverStyle CMS
+You have created module for CleverStyle Framework

 Note: if you want to create module with php file, output should be done in next way:
 ```php